Students must obtain credit in the required number of courses as specified below.

 Terminology: An MSc graduate course is a 9500, 9600, or 9800 level Computer Science course.

 This course evaluates a student's ability to perform scholarly work and to communicate a result in a written and oral form.
 This is a one-term supervised research course.
 This is not intended to be literature survey.
-A project proposal, report and public oral presentation are required.
+A report and public oral presentation are required.
 All coursework students must take this course.
 It is not open to thesis or project students.
 Students must find a faculty member to supervise this course.